onedata/onedata-documentation/docs/user-guide/shares.md

 ### Listing all shares in all your spaces

 To list all shares from all your spaces, open a **Shares** tab from the navigation bar, which will show the list in the Shares sidebar.
-Click on a Share item to open [a single Share management view][Share management view].
+Click on a Share item to open a [Share management view][].

 ![screen-managing-all-shares][]